 Cognitive Biassimply add

-#cognitivebiasto your text, it will automatically be matched.
+#cognitivebiasto your text, and it will automatically be matched.

 Linking and creating content

-You can create new objects and link existing content from your messenger.
-Use the following syntax
+You can create new objects and link existing content from your email.
+Use the following syntax inside the body of your email (not supported in the subject line):

 Person you can link or create it by using

-You can use this at the beginning of a paragraph to create a new block and somewhere in your paragraph to link it in your text.
+You can use this at the beginning of a paragraph to create a new block link for that object or somewhere in your text to create an inline link to that object.

 Alternative ways of "create or link" are